 Time Management and Best Nursing Practices

-Further, the wider picture must be examined, and there should be no nurse works in isolation.
-All nurses should know what is expected from their co-workers, what is happening on the other shifts and beyond the unit.
+Further, the wider picture must be examined, and there should be no nurse working in isolation.
+All nurses should know what is expected from their co-workers, and what is happening on the other shifts and beyond the unit.
 If nurses know what is expected from their coworkers, they can assist them during emergencies.
 In return, they will also receive assistance if their shifts are characterized by the crisis.
 (Kelly 428).
 Secondly, if areas outside the unit are overwhelming, a nurse should be ready to assist in that unit.
 When nurses consider the situation globally, they are less likely to be frustrated when asked to offer assistance.
-They can also involve possibility of given and received assistance into their time management plan (Kelly 430).
+They can also involve the possibility of giving and receiving assistance in their time management plan (Kelly 430).

 After defining corresponding priorities, the nurses know the most important activities which must be accomplished first.
 Time management strategies can be used in all areas of care delivery.
-These strategies are necessary to maximize the effectiveness of the nurse’s time and minimize lost time and efforts.
+These strategies are necessary to maximize the effectiveness of the nurse’s time and minimize lost time and effort.
 Nurses should estimate the time each activity will require and plan accordingly (Kelly 430).
-The previous discussed activity may help to estimate the time many activities will require.
+The previously discussed activity may help to estimate the time many activities will require.
 For example, a patient may need more time for medication administration that the others.
 In this case, it will be wise for the nurse to take care of this patient after dealing with others.
 In addition, by estimating the time of activities, the nurses can schedule the best time to perform their activities.
-The nurses may notice, when passing 6pm medications, that water pitchers are empty and juice cups dry.
-Scheduling the assistant nurse to refill them prior to administering medication will be a prudent response to an observation( Kelly 430).
-Further, it is important that the nurses create an environment supporting time management and patient care.
+The nurses may notice, when passing 6 pm medications, that water pitchers are empty and juice cups dry.
+Scheduling the assistant nurse to refill them before administering medication will be a prudent response to an observation( Kelly 430).
+Further, the nurses must create an environment supporting time management and patient care.
 In the frenzy of giving care, the nurses often forget the obvious information such as where they have placed the linens and medical supplies.
 Summarily, time management principles aim at creating more enjoyable time and not filling every moment with chores (Kelly 440).

-The role of leadership
+The Role of Leadership

-In order to help nurses overcome the challenges they face in their practice, leadership skills play an important role.
+To help nurses overcome the challenges they face in their practice, leadership skills play an important role.
 The leader-manager’s subtle reactions to others are vital.
 There are negative outcomes when the leaders negate the viewpoints of other nurses, criticizing their behaviors and work using non-verbal reactions to show disapproval (Baker 154).
-If a particular nursing practitioner is deemed to be out of favor, he will have difficulty in securing the cooperation and thrust of others.
-Consequently, it will affect the performance of team work that is much required in order to improve patient care.
-On the other hand, being sensitive to one’s own message about other nurses and sending positive comments is a best practice to build the trust within the group (Baker 154).
+If a particular nursing practitioner is deemed to be out of favor, he will have difficulty in securing the cooperation and trust of others.
+Consequently, it will affect the performance of teamwork which is required to to improve patient care.
+On the other hand, being sensitive to one’s message about other nurses and sending positive comments is a best practice to build trust within the group (Baker 154).
 Further, successful transformational leaders rarely use punishment and disapproval as techniques of control.
 They should be sparingly and thoughtfully applied.
 Mistakes are inevitable in any field, including nursing (Baker 154).
-However, if a nurse makes mistake, the leader should search what he right and compliment them.
-Showing the nurses how to avoid mistakes in the future is a practice aiming at building trust and self-esteem of the other person.
+However, if a nurse makes a mistake, the leader should search for what he is right and compliment them.
+Showing the nurses how to avoid mistakes in the future is a practice aiming at building the trust and self-esteem of the other person.

 Client says about us